jessicaw9494/github-tutorial/README.md

 ---
 ## Workflow & Commands
 * What are the common workflows and commands you will need to know when using Git&Github?
-    * `git status`: This command is to make sure everything you are typing has not errors and will inform you when you do this command.
+    * `git status`: This command is to make sure everything you are typing has no errors and will inform you when you do.
+It is recommended to use this command often.
     * `git add `: This command will let you add a remote repository.
     * `git commit -m ""`: This command will allow you to write a message as a reminder of what change you had made.
     * `git push`: This command will push your changes to Github in order to be viewed by the public and/or shared